cdctentacles/eventcollector/README.md

 FOR /L %N IN () DO dotnet test --no-build --filter "FullyQualifiedName~OneAddAndSlideTaskConcurrently" --logger:"console;verbosity=detailed"
 ```

+`Console.Write` comes in next line in test output.
+See `XunitConsoleWriter.cs`.

 ## Todo:
 * Done : Have only one source in EventCollector.
 * Write few basic private test for each class.